 As we have mentioned before, when you work with a wedding consultant/designer, they can see past what is there and give you ideas and designs that will blow your mind!
 They will be able to show you the possibilities that will help you achieve your vision!

 7. Multiple areas/sections

 Another reason why you should consider having your wedding at a restaurant is that most restaurants have great accessibility, as well as parking- even valet services.
-They also have an in-house front desk that can assist your guest with seating and if there are any directions needed to be provided.
+They also have an in-house front desk that can assist your guest with seating and if there any directions needed to be provided.

-Other areas/sections in the restaurant can be used as a “getting ready” is or even a “family area,” especially if you have some elderly or kids as guests.
+Other areas/sections in the restaurant can be used as a “getting ready” or even a “family area,” especially if you have some elderly or kids as guests.

 Since you are buying out the restaurant, unlike bigger venues with multiple rooms, you have the whole space to yourself— there is a lot of personalization/customization, and of course, privacy/exclusivity.